 Students may concentrate in visual or performing arts, or both.
 They must exhibit community leadership in extracurricular events, such as theatre, dance, music, broadcast, or visual arts.

-Requirements include classes in public speaking, AP Government or American Government, and constitutional law.
-Other classes come from a wide range of topics, including journalism, bioethics, or statistics.
-Students demonstrate ethical leadership and responsibility through participation in campus activities such as student government, the proctor program, the Bonnaci Girls’ Leadership Program, or Model United Nations Club.
+Requirements for the Civics, Ethics, and Social Justice track include classes in public speaking, AP U.S. History or American Government, and constitutional law.
+Other classes come from a wide range of topics, including journalism, bioethics, or AP Statistics.
+Students demonstrate ethical leadership and responsibility through participation in campus activities such as student government, the proctor program, the Girls’ Leadership Cohort, or Model United Nations Club.